When did cross-country skiing become an Olympic sport?

 Finland’s Eero Mantyranta, a border patrol officer, and Norway’s Harald Gronningen, a salmon fisher and strawberry farmer, finished first and second, respectively, in both the 15km and 30km races.
 Sweden beat Finland in another closely-contested men’s relay.

 Mantyranta became an early example of an athlete suspected of using performance enhancement measures at an Olympic Games when he was accused of blood doping.
-Tests revealed his red blood count was significantly higher than his competitors.
+Tests revealed his red blood count significantly was higher than his competitors.
 Further tests on Mantyranta’s family members confirmed the Finn, and his family, had an invaluable genetic mutation – especially for a cross-country skier – which increased his production of red blood cells, providing superior oxygen delivery throughout the skier’s body.

 A 5km race became the women’s third event in the Olympic program.
 Klavdija Bojarskikh, a teacher from Siberia, won gold in every event, as she won the 5km, 10km and anchored the Soviet Union’s relay team.